|Type||Browser Hijacker, PUP|

 - Guide 1: How to Remove search.certified-toolbar.com from Windows.

-- Guide 2: Get rid of search.certified-toolbar.com from Mac OS X.
+- Guide 2: Get rid of search.certified-toolbar.com on Mac OS X.

-- Guide 3: Remove search.certified-toolbar.com from Google Chrome.
+- Guide 3: Remove search.certified-toolbar.com in Google Chrome.

 - Guide 4: Erase search.certified-toolbar.com from Mozilla Firefox.